Bethe/Gauge Correspondence for linear quiver theories with ABCD gauge symmetry and spin chains: Introduction

 \section{Introduction}

 The Bethe/Gauge correspondence between the supersymmetry gauge theories and quantum integrable system is a topic of research spanning over a decade \cite{NS09a, MNS00, GS08a, GS08b, NW10, NRS11} and even longer in the background of topological gauge theories \cite{Wit89, GN95, GN94a, GN94b}.
 The space of supersymmetric vacua is naturally regarded as the state space of a quantum integrable system, whose Hamiltonian is the generator of the (twisted) chiral ring.
 In other words, the spectrum of the quantum Hamiltonians coincides with the spectrum of the (twisted) chiral ring.
+Without refer to a specific supersymmetric system, we can say that, for the generator of the (twisted) chiral ring $\mathcal{Q}$, $\mathcal{Q}^{\dagger}$, and Hamiltonian $H$ of the spin chain, they have the relationship $H\sim \mathcal{Q}\mathcal{Q}^{\dagger}+\mathcal{Q}^{\dagger}\mathcal{Q}$.
 The correspondence between $U(N)$ gauge theories and closed XXX spin chains has been carried out exactly in \cite{NS09a, NS09b}.
 The vacuum equations of 2d, 3d and 4d $A$-type gauge theories correspond to rational, trigonometric and elliptic Bethe ansatz equations, respectively.
-The Bethe ansatz equation of open $\text{XXZ}$ spin chain with diagonal boundary condition has been calculated in \cite{KZ21}.
-The initial partition function and effective superpotential of 3d $\mathcal{N}=1$ gauge theory on $D^{2}\times S^{1}$ has been given in \cite{YS20}.
-Using these results, we acquired the Bethe/Gauge correspondence between $\text{XXZ}$ spin chain and 2d, 3d supersymmetry gauge theory with classical Lie groups \cite{DZ23}.
+The initial partition function and effective superpotential of 3d $\mathcal{N}=2$ gauge theory on $D^{2}\times S^{1}$ has been given in \cite{YS20}.
+The Bethe ansatz equation of open $\text{XXZ}$ spin chain with diagonal boundary condition has been calculated in \cite{KZ21}, but for the case of $\text{Sp}$ gauge theory, the correspondence is not so directly, while the 2d degeneration can reproduce the duality with diagonal boundary condition $\text{XXX}$ spin chain.
+To cure this problem, in \cite{DZ23} we change the representation of gauge groups and adding weighted factors of root of Lie algebras into the effective superpotential $W_{\text{eff}}^{3d}(\sigma,m)$.
+With this variation, we can use a unified framework to deal gauge theory duality with open and closed cases.
+We got the square root of the new vacuum equations and regarded them as two independent connecting branches in the moduli space of vacuum of the correspondence gauge theory.
+From Lie theory, $\text{ADE}$ series are self-dual, and $B_n$ and $C_n$ Langlands dual to each other.
+The Bethe equation for a given boundary parameter matches only one branch of the squared root of the vacuum equation.
+In this way, the two branches for $\text{ADE}$ are the same.
+But for $B_n$ and $C_n$ case, they belong to different branches.
+In a certain scene, we deal with a double covering theory.
+From spin chain theories side along, our choice seems redundant.
+But, without this, we cannot treat $B_n$ and $C_n$ gauge theory equally.
+On the opposite view, we can view our results as to glue two certain spin chains to get a supersymmetric gauge theory.
+This is a new way to get a supersymmetric gauge theory.
+Then we gave a new Bethe/Gauge correspondence between 3d $A$, or $\text{BCD}$-type gauge theories and closed, open $\text{XXZ}$ spin chains with diagonal boundary conditions, respectively.
+As well as between 2d $\text{A}$, or $\text{BCD}$-type gauge theories and closed, open $\text{XXX}$ spin chains with diagonal boundary conditions, respectively.